• Skip to primary navigation

 What is a crumb coat?

-A crumb coat is a very thin layer of frosting used to seal in the cake’s moisture and provide an even base for additional frosting.
+A crumb coat is a very thin layer of frosting used to seal in the cake’s moisture and provide an even base for the additional frosting.
 Allow the crumb coat to dry and you’ll be able to finish frosting the cake without any visible cake crumbs.

 How long will this cake last?

-Sitting out at room temperature this cake will last 3 days.
+Sitting out at room temperature, this cake will last 3 days.
 Refrigerated the cake will last for 7-10 days in the refrigerator.
 Make sure the cake is well covered.

 More Cake Recipes You’ll Love!

-• Cannoli Cream Cake
+Best Cannoli Cake Recipe

-• Four Layer Banana Crunch Cake Recipe
+Four Layer Banana Crunch Cake Recipe

-• Mama Jeanette’s Restaurant Style Carrot Cake Recipe
+Carrot Cake Recipe

 Did you make this?
 Please RATE THE RECIPE below!